-Note 8 - Subordinated Liabilities
+Note 9 - Subordinated Liabilities

-Subordinated liabilities consist of two Subordinated Revolving Credit Agreements with the Ultimate Parent dated May 29, 2009 and December 29, 2009.
-The maturity dates, interest rates, and fair values of each subordinated note as of June 30, 2012 are as follows:
+Subordinated liabilities consist of one Subordinated Revolving Credit Agreement with the Ultimate Parent dated May 29, 2009.
+The maturity date and interest rate of the subordinated note as of June 30, 2013 is as follows:

-Subordinated Notes Maturity Date Interest Rate Par Value Subordinated Revolver July 31, 2016 5.56% \$ 100,000 Subordinated Revolver February 28, 2017 3.66% 550,000
+Subordinated Notes Maturity Date Interest Rate Par Value Subordinated Revolver July 31, 2016 5.38% \$ 100

-Note 9 - Derivative Instruments
+Note 10 - Derivative Instruments

 The Company may trade listed futures, forwards, options and other derivatives referencing, among other things, interest rates, currencies, investment grade and non-investment grade corporate credits, loans, bonds, U.S. and other sovereign securities, emerging market bonds and loans, credit indices, asset-backed security indices, property indices, mortgage-related and other asset-backed securities and real estate loan products.
-The Company uses these instruments to hedge their market making activity.
+The Company uses these instruments to hedge their client facilitation activity.

 The Company manages its trading positions by employing a variety of risk mitigation strategies.
 These strategies include diversification of risk exposures and hedging.
 Hedging activities consist of the purchase or sale of positions in related securities and financial instruments, including a variety of derivative products (e.g., futures, forwards, swaps and options).
 The Company manages the market risk associated with its trading activities on a Company-wide basis and on an individual product basis.
+The Company's derivative instruments are not subject to master netting or collateral agreements.
+See information related to offsetting of certain collateralized transactions in Note 5.

-The following table summarizes the fair value of derivative instruments not designated as accounting hedges by type of derivative contract on a gross basis as of June 30, 2012.
-Fair values of derivative contracts in an asset position are included in Financial instruments owned-Derivative contracts.
-Fair values of derivative contracts in a liability position are reflected in Financial instruments sold, not yet purchased-Derivative contracts.
+Fair Value and Notional of Derivative Instruments.
+The following tables summarize the fair value of derivative instruments not designated as accounting hedges by type of derivative contract and the platform on which these instruments are traded or cleared on a gross basis at June 30, 2013.
+Fair values of derivative contracts in an asset position are included in Financial instruments owned and fair values of derivative contracts in a liability position are reflected in Financial instruments sold, not yet purchased in the consolidated statement of financial condition (see Note 4):